grapeot/blog/content/kimi-k2-en.md

 Tags: English, Agentic AI
 Slug: kimi-k2-en
 Translation: kimi-k2.html
+Summary: Testing Kimi K2 as an agentic model in real coding and research tasks: excellent execution resilience makes it ideal for information gathering, but tool integration friction needs improvement for production use.
 ---

 Whenever a new large model is released, a wave of reviews inevitably follows.
 But there's an interesting phenomenon: the vast majority of these reviews are confined to the one environment we're all most familiar with: the chatbox.